IsaakBM/cesmle-ocn-fetch/README.md

 Those later stages include:

-- future-minus-baseline anomalies or deltas
+- model-specific climatological change fields
-- remapping of anomaly products where needed
+- remapping of change-field products where needed
-- addition of anomalies to a baseline field
+- addition of change fields to a baseline field
 - final downscaled output generation

 In the newer generalized structure, those later-stage operations are now